Index

 Creating a new project

-Every team member with proper access rights (owner, biller, admin) can create projects within a team.
-Lokalise allows you to create an unlimited number of projects but please be aware of other team quotas — specifically, the number of keys you can create.
+You can create unlimited number of projects but be aware of other team quotas — specifically, the number of keys you can create.

 To create a project, open the main dashboard and click New project: